Xetibo/ReSet-Doc/ReSet.typ

 #let abstract = {
   [
-    In this paper, ReSet, a user-friendly settings application for Linux is developed with the rust programming language.
+    In this paper, ReSet, a user-friendly settings application for Linux is developed with the Rust programming language.
 ReSet aims to run on every distribution and environment, providing a consistent experience for all users.

     Key features include the configuration of Wi-Fi networks, Bluetooth devices, and